Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (string) - path to an image file.
+- path (variable / string) - path to the directory.

 ## rm